Board Meeting Rules

 • Monthly Financial Report

-• Report of Library service matters
+• Report of library service matters

 2.2 Posted Notice

-Public notice of Board meetings shall be posted on the library website, on all public bulletin boards and by email to the local paper no later than 24 hours prior to the meeting in accordance with Section 121.22(f) of the Ohio Revised Code.
+Public notice of Board meetings shall be posted on the library website, on all public bulletin boards and by email to the local paper no later than 24 hours prior to the meeting in accordance with Section121.22(f) of the Ohio Revised Code.

 3. Voting